Saturated fusion systems on $p$-groups of maximal class: Maximal class -groups

 \subsection{Automorphisms of $p'$-order}

 We now present some conclusions about the automorphism group of $p$-groups $S$ of maximal class of order $p^n$ with $n \ge 4$.
-Observing that $|S/\gamma_2(S)|=p^2$ and $\gamma_1(S)$ is a characteristic subgroup of $S$, yields the first result which is well-known. \begin{theorem} Suppose that $S$ is a $p$-group of maximal class and order at least $p^4$.
+Our first result is well-known. \begin{theorem} Suppose that $S$ is a $p$-group of maximal class and order at least $p^4$.
 Then $\Aut(S)/O_p(\Aut(S))$ is isomorphic to a subgroup of the diagonal matrices in $\GL_2(p)$.
 In particular, if $H$ is a subgroup of $\Aut(S)$ and $|H|$ is coprime to $p$, then $H$ is abelian and is isomorphic to a subgroup of the diagonal matrices in $\GL_2(p)$. \end{theorem}